AhiruNeko/CO2ConcentrationAnalysis/README.md

 Therefore:

 $$ t_{0.975}=1.9647 $$

-And next we can calculate the confidence interval for $ \mu $:
+And next we can calculate the confidence interval for $\mu$:

 ```python